emilianodellacasa/mongoid_revisions/README.md

 ### Token Field

-Token is a randomly generated string that is common to all revisions of the same document and it is wirte protected to preserve the functionality of this library.
+Token is a randomly generated string that is common to all revisions of the same document and it is write protected to preserve the functionality of this library.

 An index is automatically added to this field but to apply it you will have to issue the following command

  ```ruby